shead-custom-design/buildcat/docs/advanced-setup.rst

 --------------

-In addition to the other considerations already discussed, you'll need to ensure that BUILDCAT_ROOT is accessible to every worker that will be a member of your render farm, and every client that will be submitting jobs.
-To do so, you'll have to enable network file sharing for the BUILDCAT_ROOT directory on your platform.
-We strongly recommend that you test all of your hosts to ensure that they can access the shared BUILDCAT_ROOT.
+In addition to the other considerations already discussed, you'll need to ensure that your shared storage is accessible to every worker that will be a member of your render farm, and every client that will be submitting jobs.
+To do so, you'll have to enable network file sharing for the shared storage directory on your platform.
+We recommend that you try remote browsing from all of your worker and client hosts to ensure that they can access the shared storage.

 .. note::
     Keep in mind that BUILDCAT_ROOT will vary from host-to-host depending on the platform and whether it's being accessed locally or across the network.
-    On a machine named `mymac` that's hosting your shared storage, BUILDCAT_ROOT might be `/Volumes/Buildcat`.
-On the other machines on the network, BUILDCAT_ROOT would probably be `//mymac/Buildcat`.
+    For example, on a machine named `MyMac` that's hosting your shared storage on an external drive named `Buidcat`, BUILDCAT_ROOT would probably be `/Volumes/Buildcat`.
+On the other machines on the network, BUILDCAT_ROOT would probably be `//MyMac/Buildcat` or `\\MyMac\Buildcat`.

 Network Communication
 ---------------------

-So workers and clients can communicate with the server, you'll need a public network address that they can access.
+So workers and clients can communicate with the server, you'll need to identify a public network address on the server host that they can access.
 For example, instead of `127.0.0.1`, which can only be accessed by processes running on the local host, you'll need the address of an ethernet or wireless interface on the machine where the server is running.

 We'll use the address `192.168.2.1` throughout the rest of this section.